 Cayman Islands Investment Immigration Programs Overview

-While other Caribbean CBI programs were jostling for investors in 2017, the Cayman Islands kept a low profile, and pointedly opted out of the regional CBI price-war by doubling the minimum investment for some of its investment options.
-Unlike many other Caribbean CBI programs, the Cayman Islands doesn’t simply offer a second passport in exchange for a donation; instead, it provides residency opportunities — including an option for permanent residence which, after a period of five years, can lead to: (i) naturalisation as a British Overseas Territories citizen; (ii) a British Overseas Territory (Cayman Islands) passport; and (iii) registration as a British citizen (with all the privileges that entails, including a British passport) for investors who genuinely want to relocate, and who are willing to spend a seven-figure sum on real estate or other qualifying investments.
+While other Caribbean CBI programs were jostling for investors in 2017, the Cayman Islands kept a low profile, and pointedly opted out of the regional price-war by doubling the minimum investment for some of its investment options.
+Unlike many other Caribbean programs, the Cayman Islands doesn’t simply offer a second passport in exchange for a donation; instead, it provides residency opportunities — including an option for permanent residence which, after a period of five years, can lead to: (i) naturalisation as a British Overseas Territories citizen; (ii) a British Overseas Territory (Cayman Islands) passport; and (iii) registration as a British citizen (with all the privileges that entails, including a British passport) for investors who are willing to spend a seven-figure sum on developed real estate in the Cayman Islands.

-That keeps demand low, with only a few dozen investors seeking Cayman residency each year, but locals say that sense of exclusivity, along with a far higher quality of life than some of the other countries in the region and the lowest crime rate in the Caribbean, is part of the islands’ charm.
-The islands’ investor-friendly tax policies — with no income, property, estate or corporate taxes and no restrictions on foreign ownership of real estate — are also undoubtedly a big draw.
+That keeps demand relatively low but locals say that sense of exclusivity, along with a far higher quality of life and financial services industry than some of the other countries in the region and the lowest crime rate in the Caribbean, is part of the Islands’ charm.
+The Islands’ investor-friendly tax neutrality — with no income, property, inheritance, estate, sales, capital gains or corporate taxes and no restrictions on foreign ownership of real estate — are also undoubtedly a big draw.

-The Cayman Islands don’t offer a pure citizenship-by-investment program, but as a British Overseas Territory, its permanent residents become eligible for a British passport after five years and a British passport within twelve months thereafter.
-That’s potentially an important consideration for investors choosing between Cayman’s pricey permanent-residency option, and its cheaper 25-year residency permit, which offers no such path to citizenship.
+The Cayman Islands don’t offer a pure citizenship-by-investment program, but as a British Overseas Territory, its permanent residents become eligible for a Cayman Islands passport after five years and a British passport within twelve months thereafter.
+That’s potentially an important consideration for investors choosing between Cayman’s options for permanent residence or long-term residence, noting that the long term residence categories offer no such path to citizenship.

 The Cayman Islands has several different options for investors seeking residency on the islands:

 This is the least popular option with only two ever granted so far.
-Entrepreneurs have the option of seeking a renewable 25-year residency permit by investing at least CI$1 million in a new or existing employment-generating business, as long as the investor exercises “substantial management control” in the venture, such as by sitting on a company’s board of directors.
+Entrepreneurs have the option of seeking a renewable 25-year residence permit by investing at least CI$1 million in a new or existing licensed employment-generating business or businesses, as long as the investor does or will exercise “substantial management control” in the venture, such as by sitting on a company’s board of directors.
 Investors must also demonstrate that they have a track record as a successful entrepreneur, and the specific technical know-how to operate their business successfully.
 Investors’ businesses are audited twice during their first five years of operation, and investors much file annual declarations regarding their ongoing investment and the venture’s job-creation activities.
 In addition to the initial investment, there is a CI $20,000 fee upon being issued the Certificate of Direct Investment.
 If there are any dependents, there will also be an ongoing annual fee of CI$1,000 per dependent.